ton-org/sandbox/README.md

 ## Usage

 To use this package, you need to obtain an instance of the `SmartContract` class.
-The easiest way to do this is to invoke the static method `fromStatic` of that class.
+The easiest way to do this is to invoke the static method `fromState` of that class.

 Here is an example:
 ```typescript